PaulskPt/M5Cardputer_and_M5Echo_I2C_text_to_morse_code/README.md

 created an global array of integer values: ```const int tone_time_lst[] =   {200, 180, 160, 140, 120, 100,  80,  60,  40};``` which
 will be used in function ```set_speed()``` to change the value of  ```tone_dot.time_ms```, from which are derived the values of other global variables (see the explanation about morse speed test above).

+Update 2025-04-08:

+The volume control for the M5Atom Echo is completely changed.
+The function setVolume in the AtomEchoSPKR driver that I created long before this project, did not work.
+Yesterday, during some experiments, I discovered that changing the value of the item ".maxval" of the four structures: tone_dat, tone_dash, btn_tone1 and btn_tone2, has the effect of volume control.
+The sketches are now changed in such a way that if the user of the master device presses "<ctrl>" followed by "v", the master device will send a CMD_VOLUME_CHG message to the slave device, which in turn, on receiving this message sets a flag which will be checked in loop().
+When the flag "cmd_volume_echo_flag" is set, the function "set_volume()" will be called and the value of the volume index will be increased by 1.
+When the volume index has reached beyond 10, the value will be reset to 0.
+When the volume index is zero there is no sound ouput from the M5Atom Echo speaker.
+When the volume index once more is increased to 1, then again audio will be produced from the speaker, be it very weak.
+That was exact my intention because there can be situations that one cannot make loud noises.
+With this update I also uploaded a new Monitor_output.txt file that shows the new remote volume control functionality.